6 Times When Male and Female Gendered Language Is Used in Japanese

-“I’m sorry,” she spluttered.
-“But your Japanese is so girly.”
+“I’m sorry,” she said, “but your Japanese is so girly.”

-I had to smother a laugh.
-My boss is a heavyset, six-foot-two British man, and seeing him be called girly was hilarious.
-He looked completely taken aback before he composed himself, laughed nervously and explained that his Japanese teacher had been a woman.
+He looked completely shocked before he composed himself, laughed nervously and explained that indeed his Japanese teacher had been a woman.

 1. “I” and “Me”